MGXlab/Viromics2026/index.md

 **TODO**
 - add project description
 - add grading rubric (more detailed breakdown, e.g. originality).
 Perhaps move to a separate page?
+- add statement on AI use
+- move schedule to separate page?

 **END TODO**

-Welcome to the advanced module "Viromics Bioinformatics" of the Masters program in Microbiology of the Friedrich-Schiller University of Jena.
+This is the website of the advanced module "Viromics Bioinformatics" of the Masters program in Microbiology of the Friedrich-Schiller University of Jena.

-It consists of 60 hours dry lab work to be completed in two weeks.
+It consists of 60 hours dry-lab work to be completed in two weeks.

+## Prerequisites

+## Purpose and contents of the class
 You will learn how to analyse bacteriophage sequences with computational approaches, covering the following topics:
   - Sequencing quality control
   - Assembly of long-read sequences